ijsnow/zellij-tab-manager/README.md

   a.
 A future todo would be to make this compatible.
 Maybe assuming you start zellij from `$HOME` you can change `cwd` to whatever.
 2. It looks for `/host/zellij-tab-manager/config/layouts/tab/default.kdl` for a layout template file.
 It currently supports replacement of `$name` with the name of the selected directory.

+### Usage

+To move the selection up or down in the list use ctrl+p/ctrl+n/up arrow/down arrow.
+To open or switch to the selected entry press enter.
+To close, click outside or press ctrl+c.

 ## Problems/Questions

 1. What directory is `/data` mapped to?
 Thought it would be `~/.config/zellij/plugins/zellij-tab-manager/` for the location described above.